devalih/StatsTrack/README.md

 </ol>
 <hr>
 <h2>Start</h2>
-To start my project, simply clone it somewhere, open StatsTrack folder and run "npm start" command.<br>
+To start my project, simply clone it somewhere, open StatsTrack folder, install it "npm install" and run with "npm start" command.<br>
 P.S. make sure you have all dependencies installed.
 <hr>
-Final project for WebDev Academy at Motorola Solutions
+Final project for WebDev Academy at Motorola Solutions<br>
+for any info feel free to email me:<br>
+kolodiy1103@gmail.com